 In most instances, a cosigner is required to obtain the cuScholar Private Student Loan.
 A creditworthy cosigner increases the likelihood of your loan approval and may lead to a lower loan rate.
 Creditworthy students that meet the credit requirements may apply without a cosigner.

 Yes, in a cosigned loan both the borrower and the cosigner are jointly liable for making all loan payments.
 The loan will appear on both the borrower and cosigner’s credit report.

 If the borrower fails to repay the loan, then the cosigner is responsible for repaying the loan.
-However, the cosigner may be released of this obligation once the borrower is able to meet certain criteria to determine creditworthiness and makes 24 consecutive and on-time full payments of principal and interest during the Repayment Period.
+However, the cosigner may be released of this obligation once the borrower, alone, meets the lender’s credit and income criteria and makes 24 consecutive and on-time full payments of principal and interest during the Repayment Period.

 The minimum you can borrow is $2,000 per year.
 The maximum you can borrow lifetime is the certified amount determined by your school, up to $120,000 for undergraduate students and $160,000 for graduate students.
 The school certified amount is typically the Cost of Attendance (COA) less any other financial aid received.

 Yes, you must provide proof of enrollment at an eligible school within the cuStudentLoans program to complete the application process.

 Not all educational institutions participate in or are eligible for our program.
 Unfortunately, we’re not able to accept a loan application if your school is not on our eligibility list.